How to Make Your Home Feel like Your Favorite Coffee Shop

 4. The coffee stand

 One of the important parts of a coffee shop - probably the most important - is behind the counter where the coffee is made.
 Having a full kitchen is not necessary, though.
 If you only like coffee one way, then you probably only need the machine for that coffee.
 We have a vast collection of coffee and espresso machines you can look through if you're in need of a new machine.
+We also have a vast array of drinkware to add to your coffee corner as well!
 All you need to do is create your own coffee bar, coffee nook, coffee stand, whatever you want to call it.
 A tall table with a hutch, maybe hooks to hang your mugs on, a cute sign - whatever you are feeling.
 Pinterest has many DIY coffee bars to inspire you.

 What's a coffee shop without people?
 While going to a coffee shop alone is very common, every now and then it's nice to go with good company.
 Feel free to invite your friends over some time for a cup of Joe.
 You can also hold a coffee cupping session, and if you're not sure what that is, read our blog post about it to learn more and how you can have your own cupping session!
 Either way, when you finish making your little room into a mini coffee shop you'll want to show it off anyway.
 Invite your friends, family, coworkers, neighbors, whoever over and talk over a cup of coffee.
 Make it the place to be!